xor-bits/overpeek-engine/README.md

 ![entities](/.github/tests/entities.png)

 ## Why?
-I created this as I am making my game entirely from scratch and I thought someone could find this project somewhat useful.
+I created this as I am making my game and it's own 'engine' and I thought someone could find this project somewhat useful.
 Or so I hope.